sonic-net/SONiC/doc/voq/lag_hld.md

 system_lag_id       = 1*10DIGIT                          ; LAG id.
 switch_id           = 1*4DIGIT                           ; Switch id
 ```
-{{system lag name}} is unique name across sonic instances of the chassis. {{system lag name}} is dervied out of local port channel name, slot and asic using the name scheme mentioned above
+{{system lag name}} is unique name across sonic instances of the chassis. {{system lag name}} is derived from local port channel name, slot and asic using the naming scheme discussed earlier in the document.

 #### System LAG Member Table
 This is a new table added to sync local PortChannel Members to centralized database so facilitate remote asics to add/remove remote members to/from LAGs.
 This table contains entries synced by different asics of the chassis system.